quaquel/pyNetLogo/README.md

 Python.
 The interface offers methods for executing commands and returning values from reporters.
-It can be used with the NetLogo graphical user interface, or without (i.e., in headless mode). pynetlogo is compatible with NetLogo 6.x and supports NetLogo extensions.
+It can be used with the NetLogo graphical user interface, or without (i.e., in headless mode). pynetlogo is compatible with NetLogo 6.1 and newer and supports NetLogo extensions.

 **Documentation:** http://pynetlogo.readthedocs.io/en/latest/